-Rainwater fittings Repair Category 2 Notes Rainwater goods show signs of weathering as well as corrosion and some cracking and broken sections of guttering and downpipes.
-Further checks should be made to ensure adequate run off of all rainwater downpipes clear of the property.
+Rainwater fittings Repair Category 2 Notes Rainwater goods appear to be of mixed eras with some corrosion and unevenness noted to metal guttering fitments.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

-Main walls
+Main v walls

-Repair Category 2
+Repair Category 1

 Notes Main walls show signs of normal weathering.
-Evidence of past cracking/movement was noted.
-Area affected by water penetration will require ongoing attention as appropriate.